ESzyszka/iOS/README.md

 var donut_one = Donut()
 var donut_two = donut_one

-//This print will return chocolate print(donut_one.icing)
+/* This print will return chocolate print(donut_one.icing)

-//However, if we initiate the second donut to lemon when we print the value the donut_one will be overwritten donut_two.icing = "lemon"
+/* However, if we initiate the second donut to lemon when we print the value the donut_one will be overwritten donut_two.icing = "lemon"

 print(" The first donut icing is  \(donut_one.icing)")